 - If you are suffering from any ailment or disease, it is best to consult with your doctor before you incorporate it into your diet.

-Now we ask you ask, do you still think cabbage is simply a ‘patta’?
+Now we ask you, do you still think cabbage is simply some regular old ‘patta’?